 Some information on the BMW FZV Antenna Amplifier

 The FZV antenna amplifier demodulates the signal and sends a +5V digital baseband signal to the GM5 (aka ZKE5) module.
-The output on the FZV module is pin 3 and input on the GM5 module is X253 pin 49 (X253 is the center connector on the GM5).
+The output on the FZV module is X1143 pin 3 and input on the GM5 module is X253 pin 49 (X253 is the center connector on the GM5).
+The wire color is blue with a red stripe.
 If you are looking at the BMW WDS, the FZV antenna amplifier is module "N8" and the GM5 is module "A1".
 Below are a couple scope captures looking at the baseband signal out of the FZV module.
 The picture on the left is the whole message.
 It varies in length from press to press from about 0.19 seconds to about 0.32 seconds.
 This line normally sits at +5.0V and drops to nearly zero to indicate presence of a RF signal from the key fob.
 If you don't have an oscilloscope you can check for the presence of a signal using a simple DMM.
 If you use the DC Volts scale and measure from this signal to ground you will measure +5.0 Volts and when a button is pressed the line should drop to a minimum of +2.5 Volts for a fraction of a second.
 Don't worry if you don''t see +2.5 Volts, but, instead see some other number that is between +2.5 and +4.5, this is fine.
 It all depends when the meter sampled the signal.
 You can also set the meter to AC Volts.
 In this setting you will see zero volts most of the time and it will jump to about +2.5 Volts when a signal from the key is received.
 If you see that you are getting a signal on this line and following the key recoding procedure doesn't work then it's probably the GM5 module, but, I think this would be a very very rare failure mode.
 More likely you will not see a signal and the problem is in the wiring, the FZV antenna amplifier module or in the key fob.
 If you have had a problem with your key fob not working with the car and found out what was causing the problem please shoot me an email (scott@bmwgm5.com).
 I'd love to know what resolved the problem in your case.

 E46Fanatics thread on the differences between the 1999-2001 and 2002-2005 FZV antenna amplifiers. http://forum.e46fanatics.com/showthread.php?t=662688